 Why a Barcelona Bike Rental?

-It’s not exactly Amsterdam but there are 100 km of designated bike lanes (and 200 km more on the way) even on main roads and Barcelona weather is perfect for cycling so why not take advantage?
+It’s not exactly Amsterdam, but Barcelona has over 200 km of designated bike lanes (with more on the way.)
+Even the main roads are accessible, and the fantastic Barcelona weather is perfect for cycling, so why not take advantage?

 Don’t believe me?
 Check out the map of bike lanes in Barcelona.

 Before going any further, it’s important we quickly mention the Bicing bike hire network.
 Once you’re in town, you’ll surely encounter numerous large banks of red bikes for hire throughout the city.